Pembroke Castle: Construction

 The castle is sited on a strategic rocky promontory by the Milford Haven Waterway.
 The first fortification on the site was a Norman motte-and-bailey.
 It had earthen ramparts and a timber palisade.

-In 1189, Pembroke Castle was acquired by William Marshal.
-He soon became Lord Marshal of England, and set about turning the earth and wood fort into an impressive Norman stone castle.
-The inner ward, which was constructed first, contains the huge round keep with its domed roof.
+The inner ward, which was constructed in 1189, contains the huge round keep with its domed roof.
 Its original first-floor entrance was through an external stairwell.
 Inside, a spiral staircase connected its four stories.
 The keep's domed roof also has several putlog holes that supported a wooden fighting-platform.
-If the castle was attacked, the hoarding allowed defenders to go out beyond the keep's massive walls above the heads of the attackers.

 The inner ward's curtain wall had a large horseshoe-shaped gateway.
 But only a thin wall was required along the promontory.
 This section of the wall has a small observation turret and a square stone platform.
 Domestic buildings including William Marshal's Great Hall and private apartments were within the inner ward.
 The 13th century keep is 23 m tall with walls up to 6 m thick at its base.

 In the late 13th century, additional buildings were added to the inner ward, including a new Great Hall.
 A 55-step spiral staircase was also created that led down to a large limestone cave, known as Wogan Cavern, beneath the castle.
 The cave, which was created by natural water erosion, was fortified with a wall, a barred gateway and arrowslits.
 It may have served as a boathouse or a sallyport to the river where cargo or people could have been transferred.